nephio-project/docs/content/en/docs/porch/user-guides/porchctl-cli-guide.md

 porch-test.new-package.my-workspace            new-package                my-workspace    0          false    Draft       porch-test
 ```

 Observe that the rejected proposal returned the package revision back to _Draft_ lifecycle stage.
-The package whose
+The package revision whose
 proposal was approved is now in _Published_ state.

 An approved pacakge revision cannot be directly deleted, it must first be proposed for deletion.